Book a Museum Educator to speak to your group.

 Charlotte Decoster, PhD

 Charlotte Decoster, PhD is the Director of Education for the Dallas Holocaust and Human Rights Museum.
-An experienced educator, she has research, taught, and written on Holocaust history.
+An experienced educator, she has researched, taught, and written on Holocaust history.
 She holds a PhD in History from the University of North Texas.
 She regularly speaks on the Holocaust, children and child rescue during the Holocaust, and in Nazi Germany.
 She has travelled throughout the U.S. to give talks on Anne Frank and child rescue during the Holocaust.

 Claire Robinson, Museum Educator